Towards socialist art:

 From the academy to revolution

-This talk will chart the development of Hanoi modernism through arts pedagogy in the 1920s to the 1950s, from the French colonial era to the post-1945 revolutionary period.
-Victor Tardieu founded l’École des Beaux-arts de l’Indochine (EBAI) in 1924 on the ideals of mission civilisatrice and Neo-classicism, to train artists who could produce goods for the growing European bourgeois market.
-The school became a meeting of the French academic model with pre-colonial aesthetic traditions seen in pagodas, communal houses and woodblock printing—leading to Vietnamese forms of realism.
-The school closed during World War II, and reassembled as Trường Mỹ Thuật Việt Bắc [Viet Bac School of Art] in the far northern jungles with EBAI alumni as faculty and Tô Ngọc Vân as director.
-During these turbulent years, Vietnamese artists, writers and intellectuals debated the definition of modernism and socialist realism in discussions about genres and media.
+This talk will chart the development of Hanoi modernism through from the 1920s to the 1950s, from the French colonial era to the post-1945 revolutionary period.
+L’École des Beaux-arts de l’Indochine (EBAI) opened in 1924 on the ideals of mission civilisatrice and Neo-classicism.
+The school became a meeting of the French academic model with pre-colonial aesthetic traditions seen in pagodas, communal houses, scroll paintings and woodblock printing—leading to Vietnamese forms of realism.
+The school closed during World War II, and reassembled as Trường Cao Đẳng Mỹ Thuật [School of Fine Arts] in the far northern jungles with EBAI alumni as faculty and Tô Ngọc Vân as director.
+During these turbulent years, Vietnamese artists, writers and intellectuals debated the definition of modernism and socialist realism in discussions about material and form, and through their production of works that sifted the state’s prescription of socially engaged art.

 Afro-Muralism: Against Black Erasure in Modern Mexican Figurative Painting